gsct123/RunwayRedeclaration/README.md

 # Runway Redecalaration Project

 This project is designed to calculate the new runway parameters based on the user input for runway redeclaration.
-For the first increment, we have developed a working prototype that have predefined airport, runways and obstacles for users to perform calculation.
-The priority in this increment is to ensure the accuracy of calculation and the result of calculation is being displayed in textual form.
+During the first increment, we have developed a working prototype that have predefined airport, runways and obstacles for users to perform calculation.
+In the current version, we have added two main visualisations to show and display the calculation result.
+There are also some modifications to the main interface to address things that we have overlooked.

 ## Dependencies